A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

        y = "Average Y")
 ```

-There is an obvious limitation to our model comparison which becomes aparent when visualising the data.
+There is a limitation to our model comparison which becomes aparent when visualising the data.
 You will notice that gam_2 underestimates the difference in the slope of the relationship between Y and Days, particularly for the equilibrated treatment.
 This data is an example of dissolved inorganic nutrient data thus we would expect there to be no difference in y (the amounts/concentrations) between treatments.
 When we comapre the start and end values given for "y" this is true.
 However our model comparison shows that although this is true gam_4 provides a better fit to the actual data.
 This is because in gam_2 the exclusion of treatment as an additive effect forces the treatments to have identical absolute values over the experimental treatment which alters the fit of the smoother, in particular the start and end value, contorting our data.
 Therefore under this scenario we should go with gam_4.
 It is important to note that this is not always the case e.g. Chla can vary by absolute values between treatments as to can abundance etc. However if you have a good understanding of the parameter and follow this tutorial you should be able to appropriately select the best model and infer significance from this and visual inspection of the model.